 Contact Director of Archives and Special Collections Amy Schindler to learn more or discuss a potential donation.

 Finding aids serve as guides to specific archival and manuscript collections.
 Finding aids are also often thought of as inventories to collections.

-Archives & Special Collections' database provides finding aids for researchers to search or browse.
+Archives & Special Collections' finding aids database provides finding aids for researchers to search or browse.
 The database was launched in September 2014 and finding aids for collections will continue to be added.
-Researchers will note finding aids for material from University Archives, Special Collections, and the Arthur Paul Afghanistan Collection in the Archives & Special Collections' database.
+Researchers will note finding aids for material from University Archives, Special Collections, and the Arthur Paul Afghanistan Collection in the Archives & Special Collections' finding aids database.
 If you have not found what you are looking for in the database contact staff in Archives & Special Collections for assistance.